Pema Namdol Thaye

-Pema Namdol's "extraordinary ability in his field of expertise," was recognized by the U.S. government in awarding him permanent residency in 2008.
-In the same year Pema Namdol founded Padma Studios™, a multidisciplinary fine art studio in Los Angeles, California.
+Pema Namdol Thaye is a painter, sculptor, 3-D mandala specialist, traditional Tibetan architect, author, and art educator.
+He has won international acclaim as a master of traditional Himalayan arts, and his "extraordinary ability in his field of expertise," was recognized by the U.S. government awarding him permanent residency in the USA in 2008.
+In the same year Pema Namdol founded Padma Studios® in Los Angeles, CA.

 Only a handful of living artists can claim his depth of knowledge of this 1,200-year-old heritage, with its elaborate geometry, symbolism, and iconography.

 With Tibetan Buddhist culture under the threat of extinction in its own homeland, Pema Namdol early on nourished a passion for conserving and disseminating the traditional Tibetan arts.
-At the youthful age of seventeen he was determined to fill the need for a guide to Buddhist icon measurement and began writing and illustrating his first book, Concise Tibetan Art Book (1987).
-To further preserve this precious heritage, Pema Namdol authored a second definitive guide, Tibetan Art: Portrayal of Mysticism (2000).
-Pema Namdol's third book, Celestial Portfolio (2015), is an unbound fine art book featuring his finest thanka paintings spanning more than twenty-five years.
-All three books have been acquired by academic and national libraries across the globe.
-Published by Shambhala Publications in 2016, Pema Namdol's fourth book, a graphic novel entitled A Guided Tour of Hell: A Graphic Memoir, with co-author Samuel Bercholz, introduces Pema's latest contemporary artwork.
+At the youthful age of seventeen he was determined to fill the need for a guide to Buddhist icon measurement.
+With guidance and instruction from his own artistic master, Pema Namdol began writing and illustrating his first book, Concise Tibetan Art Book (1987).
+At the time of publication this book became the touchstone of icon measurement in Bhutan and throughout the Himalayas.
+To further preserve this precious heritage Pema Namdol authored a second definitive guide: Tibetan Thanka Painting: Portrayal of Mysticism (2000).

-Pema Namdol's highly innovative thanka paintings and 3-D mandalas – so detailed that it requires from months to years of intensive focus to complete them – have been exhibited in museums and galleries throughout the world, including the Victoria and Albert Museum (London), Völkerkundemuseum (Zurich), Hammer Museum (Los Angeles), Forest Lawn Museum (Glendale), Pacific Asia Museum (Pasadena), and Tibet House and Rubin Museum (New York).
-His work has been commissioned by esteemed lamas from all the major Tibetan Buddhist lineages, including His Holiness the Dalai Lama, His Holiness the 4th Dodrupchen Rinpoche, and Kyabje Chatral Rinpoche, as well as by museums, cultural centers, and art collectors worldwide.
+Pema Namdol's highly innovative thanka paintings and 3-D mandalas – so detailed that it requires from months to years of intensive focus to complete them – have been exhibited in museums and galleries throughout the world, including the Victoria and Albert Museum (London), Völkerkunde museum (Zurich), Hammer Museum (Los Angeles), Forest Lawn Museum (Glendale), Pacific Asia Museum (Pasadena), Tibet House and Rubin Museum (New York), and the Asian Art Museum (San Francisco).
+His work has been commissioned by esteemed lamas from all the major Tibetan Buddhist lineages, including His Holiness the Dalai Lama, His Holiness Dodrupchen Rinpoche, Kyabje Chatral Rinpoche, Dzongsar Khyentse Rinpoche, as well as by museums, cultural centers, and art collectors worldwide.

-Dedicated to preserving a culture rich in philosophical symbolism and vast in view, Pema Namdol completed the construction of a scale model of what is perhaps the most accurate representation of the Zangdok Palri Celestial Palace ever built in April 2009, for Ari Bhöd, an organization for the preservation of Tibetan culture in Tehachapi, California.
-It was exhibited in the Hammer Museum in Oct-Nov 2010 as part of "The Mandala Project," during which time Pema Namdol was described as being "akin to Tibetan art's ambassador to the world," by the Los Angeles Times.
+Dedicated to preserving a culture rich in philosophical symbolism and vast in view, Pema Namdol has dedicated his life to mastering the complex art of 3-D mandala creation.
+He completed the construction of a scale model of the celestial palace of Zangdok Palri in April 2009, for Ari Bhöd, an organization for the preservation of Tibetan culture in Tehachapi, CA. It was exhibited in the Hammer Museum in 2010 as part of "The Mandala Project," during which time Pema Namdol was described as being "akin to Tibetan art's ambassador to the world," by the Los Angeles Times.

-In addition to these undertakings, Pema Namdol is an educator of Tibetan art and architecture, being invited as a guest speak at the first International Art Symposium on Tibetan Art, London; to lecture on and supervise the construction of traditional Tibetan architectural design at the Prince of Wales Institute of Architecture; and as a participant in the "Hammer Conversations" of the Hammer Museum.
+In addition to his artistic endeavors, Pema Namdol is an educator of Himalayan art and architecture, being invited as a guest speaker at the first International Art Symposium on Tibetan Art, London; to lecture on and supervise the construction of traditional Tibetan architectural design at the Prince of Wales Institute of Architecture.
 At an early age Pema Namdol was granted the distinguished position of honorary head teacher at the National Thanka Painting School of Bhutan.
-He continues to offer dharma art workshops and lectures to museums, schools and dharma centers across the globe, and he plays an active role mentoring Padma Studios™ apprentices.
+Most recently he was invited to lecture and teach at Skidmore College and the Tang Teaching Museum in Saratoga Springs, NY as part of their Second Buddha exhibition.
+He continues to offer dharma art workshops and lectures to museums, schools and dharma centers across the globe, and he plays an active role mentoring Padma Studios® apprentices.

-For over twenty-five years Pema Namdol has provided a vital contribution to the global appreciation of traditional Tibetan arts, and he continues daily in his mission to impart his knowledge and artistic creativity to the utmost of his ability, for the benefit of all beings.
-Pema lives in Los Angeles with his family.
+For over thirty-five years Pema Namdol has provided a vital contribution to the global appreciation of traditional Himalayan arts, and he continues daily in his mission to impart his knowledge and artistic creativity to the utmost of his ability for the benefit of all beings.
+Pema Namdol lives in Los Angeles, CA, with his wife Jessica, and their family.